votinginfoproject/Metis/README.md

 If you create a new test namespace in another file, simply require it in the `test-runner` and it will be run so long as it is in a namespace that starts with `early-vote-site`.

+### Compiling - Early Vote Site

+The Early Vote Site is a single-page `re-frame` app.
+You can set it to auto-compile changes to the Clojurescript with:

+`lein cljsbuild auto dev`

 ### Start it up

 You have a couple of options to run locally.
 You can use node directly, or you can use grunt.
 The benefits of using grunt are: